 Using informed child technique to change the effect (emotional or beliefs regarding incident).

-Using Parts Therapy.
+Using Parts Works.

-Using appropriate touch, to enhance the therapy.
+Using appropriate touch, to enhance the hypnosis.

 These techniques and ideas were then organized into a systematic procedure that enhances each of the procedures as a whole, thus improving the outcome.